bentongxyz/blog/data/blog/refactor-any-curried-function-with-only-two-basic-functions-in-typescript-or-any-language-.md

 With two basic functions `compose` and `flip`, we can generate a bunch of functions that swap and/or alter arguments at any level, for any curried function.
 In addition, this approach comes with the following benefits:

-- **Purely functional**: this means that it comes with all the benefits of FP: referential transparency, testability, conciseness etc.
+- **Purely functional**: this means that it comes with all the benefits of FP: referential transparency, testability, conciseness, etc.
 - **Generic & mechanical**: as mentioned above, one could write a bunch of these functions and export them as a library.
 Then, it can be applied anywhere.
 - **Universal**: finally, since the underlying mechanics is "just maths", it is applicable to any programming languages, not just Typescript.